Slack's Content Marketing Strategy to become a media first brand

 Admins: to tailor Slack for your organization

-Developers: to develop apps under the slack ecosystem
+Developers: to develop apps under the Slack ecosystem

 Slack Skills: to help organizations use Slack productively